-Oklahoma Contemporary is honored to name artist Ed Ruscha as the campaign’s distinguished honorary chair.
+Oklahoma Contemporary is honored that artist Ed Ruscha serves as the campaign’s distinguished honorary chair.
 Ruscha, one of the world’s most noted contemporary artists, grew up in Oklahoma City and graduated from Classen High School.
 His role as honorary chairman makes an important statement about the significance of the project: for Oklahoma City and for contemporary art nationwide.
-In December, Ruscha was named an Oklahoma Cultural Treasure by the governor and Oklahoma Arts Council.
+In December 2016, Ruscha was named an Oklahoma Cultural Treasure by the governor and Oklahoma Arts Council.

 A 2011 study by a national arts consulting firm found that Oklahoma Contemporary could make a much greater economic and cultural contribution in a modern building located closer to other Oklahoma City attractions and to major workplace and residential areas.

 “Arts and culture have a tremendous effect on our state,” said Allied Arts President and CEO Deborah McAuliffe Senner.
 “It’s a $314 million annual economic impact for the state of Oklahoma.”
 In addition, Senner said, the arts and culture industry creates more than 10,000 jobs in the state.